Operation Toan Thang IV: December

 On 20 December at 11:00, helicopter gunships from the 1/9th Cavalry received fire 12 mi southeast of Phước Bình and returned fire and directed artillery and airstrikes onto the area.
 Nine PAVN/VC dead were seen among 15 destroyed bunkers in the strike area.
 At 14:10 1 mi southeast, helicopters saw five PAVN/VC dead and attacked another two PAVN/VC, killing both of them.
-On 21 December at 08:30, an aerial observer from the 23rd Artillery Group directed fire onto an enemy force 3 mi north-northwest of Quần Lợi, killing 15 PAVN/VC.
+On 21 December at 08:30, an aerial observer from the 23rd Artillery Group directed fire onto an enemy force 3 mi north-northwest of Quản Lợi, killing 15 PAVN/VC.
 At 11:40 a unit of the 3rd Brigade, 1st Cavalry Division, operating 11 mi southwest of Sông Bé engaged six PAVN/VC, killing five and capturing one pistol.
 At 19:55 a unit of the 199th LIB engaged an enemy force 23 mi north-northeast of Xuân Lộc.
 The unit was supported by artillery and an AC-119 gunship, the enemy withdrew at 21:30, leaving seven dead and four individual weapons.
 At 21:55 a unit of the 3rd Brigade, 9th Infantry Division, engaged an enemy platoon 7 mi east-southeast of Tân An, the unit was supported by artillery, helicopter gunships and AC-119 fire.
 The enemy withdrew after two hours, leaving five dead.
 An OH-6 was shot down 20 mi northwest of Tây Ninh.

 On 22 December at 15:45, a unit of the 199th LIB engaged an enemy company 15 mi east-northeast of Biên Hòa, the enemy withdrew after 25 minutes, leaving two dead.
 At 17:00 helicopter gunships of the 1/9th Cavalry killed seven PAVN/VC 9 mi northeast of Đức Phong.
 At 21:30 RPGs hit the night defensive position of the armored cavalry squadron of the 25th Infantry Division 18 mi east-southeast of Tây Ninh, the unit returned fire supported by artillery and helicopter gunships and the enemy withdrew.
 An AH-1 was shot down 4 mi east-northeast of Bù Đốp, killing both crewmen.
 On 23 December at 12:25, helicopter gunships of the 2nd Brigade, 25th Infantry Division, killed five PAVN/VC 10 mi southeast of Trảng Bàng.
 At 19:30 a reconnaissance unit of the 3rd Brigade, 9th Infantry Division, was attacked 2 mi south-southeast of Bến Lức District, the unit returned fire supported by artillery, helicopter gunships and an AC-119.
 The enemy withdrew at 23:00, leaving ten dead.